 1. Small Pet Select Guinea Pig Food Pellets

-- Timothy Hay Based Guinea Pig Food Pellets Made With Only The Finest Ingredients
+- Our Timothy Hay Based Guinea Pig Food Pellets Are Made With Only The Finest Ingredients - Including Our Hand Selected Timothy Hay.

-- Fortified With All Essential Vitamins And Minerals Your Guinea Pig Needs To Thrive
+- These Guinea Pig Pellets Are Fortified with All Essential Vitamins And Minerals Your Guinea Pig Needs To Thrive.

 These pellets are also available in larger-sized bags (10 lb, 25 lb) which a lot of owners appreciate.
 Another great thing is that Small Pet is a family-run business based in the USA.
 They pay extra attention to the quality of the ingredients and you can be sure that every pack had been formed with love.
 The company uses only local ingredients.
 And even the package is made in the US (not China).